sandeep5max/CEA/README.md

 In the UI , the script run on the response payload that will display the contents of the folder or download the file.

+--> For the service , to display the folder content, you can navigate through the folders and download the files in UI mode by single click.

 Deployment : -